kienstra/adapter-post-preview/contributing.md

-#  Contributing To Widget Live Editor
+#  Contributing To Adapter Post Preview

 To clone the repository:
 ``` bash